I love autumn; discovering nature’s bounty at its best and seeing the beautiful, colourful spectacle of the tree leaves turning.

 Leith Hill (Dorking)

-We found a huge array of mushrooms, which the girls were fascinated by (for any other fungi enthusiasts, this is a great spotter book).
-There were great trees and we collected loads of sweet chestnuts, which we’ll be cooking up.
+In season, there’s a huge array of mushrooms (for fungi enthusiasts, this is a great spotter book) and there as loads of great trees, including sweet chestnuts, which offer bountiful foraging opportunities.

 Claremont Landscape Gardens (Esher)

-Another National Trust favourite of ours near Esher.
+This is another National Trust favourite of ours near Esher.
 There are lovely landscaped gardens but with plenty of wild areas, and a big lake complete with plenty of wildlife an opportunities for boating.
 You’ll also find a very nice children’s play area (Queen Victoria used to play at Claremont when she was a child).
-There’s even an Enchanted Claremont Half Term Trail.

 Winkworth Arboretum at Autumn